chingu-voyages/soloproject-tier3-favfonts/README.md

 - [ ] Header with minor navigation *(Logo and Catalog/Featured/Articles/About link list)*
 - [ ] Nav with Major navigation / page-manipulation *(search, custom text, font-size, dark/light mode, grid/list mode, and reset)*
 - [ ] Main section for the font cards
-- [ ] Font cards which display the Font Name, the sample text, and an add button
+- [ ] Font cards which display the Font Name, the sample text, and an add button (the font creator is not available via the api, so it is **not** required in tiers 2 or 3)
 - [ ] Button that allows user to click and scroll back up to the top *(there could be up to 959 fonts displayed, so you need this!)*
 - [ ] Footer section with your developer information